NiGhTTraX/mugshot/README.md

 - `createMissingBaselines`: If set to true `Mugshot.check` will pass if a baseline is not found and it will create the baseline from the screenshot it takes.
 - `updateBaselines`: When set to true Mugshot will overwrite any existing baselines and will create missing ones (equivalent to setting `createMissingBaselines: true`).
 - `pngDiffer`: Will be used to compare images and create diffs.
 By default it uses [PixelDiffer](./README.md#pixeldiffer).
-- `fs`: Will be used to read baselines and write results.
-By default it uses [fs-extra](https://www.npmjs.com/package/fs-extra).
 - `pngProcessor`: Will be used to process the screenshots e.g. crop them, paint over them etc. By default it uses [jimp](https://github.com/oliver-moran/jimp).